Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20201029: The neopixel `color_order_GRB` config option has been removed.
+If necessary, update the config to set the new `color_order` option to RGB, GRB, RGBW, or GRBW.

 20201029: The serial option in the mcu config section no longer defaults to /dev/ttyS0.
 In the rare situation where /dev/ttyS0 is the desired serial port, it must be specified explicitly.